hfiguiere/no-flash/README.md

 Because there are two things I hate the most on the "web":
 * Flash
 * EME
+Let's tackle Flash.

 If you have the Flash plugin enabled, then this addon is of no use for you.

 ## What it does

-Will replace known Flash embed with HTML5 equivalent.
+Will replace known Flash embed on third partu website with the HTML5 equivalent.

 * Youtube

-* Vimeo: you need H264 support for that since Vimeo has always hated royaltie free codec like WebM a preferred to tell Firefox users to install Safari, even on Linux.
+* Vimeo: you need H264 support for that since Vimeo has always hated royalty free codec like WebM and preferred to tell Firefox users to install Safari, even on Linux.

 The original Mozilla bug: